Package 'birdscanR'

 data(manualBlindTimes)

-# Save example manual blind times to a file
+# Save example manual blind times to a temporary file

 # Read the manual blind times from file